OBOFoundry/OBOFoundry.github.io/.github/ISSUE_TEMPLATE/pre-submission.md

 name: Pre-submission Inquiry
 description: Make a pre-submission inquiry for an ontology.
 The purpose of a pre-submission inquiry is to announce an early ontology project that is not yet ready for review.
-It also serves as a reservation of a ontology namespace for a total of 6 months.
+It also serves as a reservation of an ontology namespace for 6 months.
 title: Pre-submission Inquiry for Ontology [NAME]
 labels: [ pre-submission ]
 body: